 - The first is loan terms.
-The lender offers different terms including long term and short term.
+The lender offers different terms including long-term and short-term.
 The longer the term the more interest you’ll pay.
 So try to go for short terms like up to 6 months or less than a year.

 - The second is the interest rate.
 Compare lenders on the basis of interest rates and go for the lowest one.
 Because if you get a low-interest loan then it becomes easier to pay debt and you save some bucks.
 This depends highly on credit score.

 - The third is how much you can borrow.
 Again depends on the credit score and if you’ve good numbers then you’re a low-risk borrower.
 So you can borrow more.
-At least as much that you can pay the existing debt as a whole.
+At least as much as you can pay the existing debt as a whole.

 - Fourth is the fees and charges.
 There are some charges associated with personal loan origination.
 It is usually 1% to 8% of the amount you borrow and depends on how much your credit score is.
 For good credit and trustworthy borrowers, it gets eliminated.
 It includes charges like application fees, loan closing fees, and credit check fees.
 You also check terms and conditions regarding fees and go for low-fee lenders.

-If all of the above factors are check-marked then go for personal loans.
+If all of the above factors are checkmarked then go for personal loans.
 After that make timely payments and put more and more money towards repayments to eliminate it faster.

 6. Borrow home equity loans